Bielorusse/sunlit_surface/README.txt

 potentially be used for the case of any other planet orbiting a star.

 Added in this version:
- - writing_output_text_file function moved to main
- - time, lat, lon, sunlight deleted in writing_output_text_file
- - error in scmod function from_orbital_to_cartesian_coordinates corrected (position formula y)
+ - sun display improved: prettier but slower (compute_sun_display function added and display_sun function modified in animod)